dipiash/nx-vite-react-ts-mantine-boilerplate/CONTRIBUTING.md

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.
-3. Run `pnpm install` to install the project dependencies.
+3. Run `npm install` to install the project dependencies.
 4. Familiarize yourself with the project's structure and codebase.

 ## Branching